-When Buddy set out on his own to start Jackson Design, he put a strong portfolio together and marketed it to people in the corporate world that he knew bought art for a living.
+When Buddy set out on his own to start Jackson Design, he put a strong portfolio together and marketed it to people in the corporate world whom he knew bought art for a living.
 He targeted his work to marketing directors at publishing houses and record label companies.
 His background in marketing helped him secure work writing and consulting for ads and design production.
 In the ’90s his company was one of the first to go digital working in the music industry primarily with Christian, southern gospel, and black gospel artists.
 Despite the stress of deadlines, he loved working the long hours and getting lost in the creative process of his work.

 “I realize at some point that stress is not an environment, it’s your reaction to the environment.
 That thinking allowed me not to stress out very often.
 I wasn’t afraid of deadlines or of working all night although I know it really frustrated some of the people that worked for me,” he admits.